justinmklam/personal-blog/content/posts/2026/07/elytra-keyboard-review/index.md

 ![Left half fully disassembled.](DSCF3509.jpg)

-The magnets for the bridge sit inside the case and are neatly integrated into the case
+The magnets for the bridge sit inside the case and are neatly integrated into the case.
+The status LEDs are also shown along the bottom edge, which explains where the “wide” bridge is coming from.
+There aren’t many other easy places to put the LEDs on this tight of a layout, so I think it was a good design decision to place them where they currently are, even if it means the middle bridge is a bit wider than the rest of the edges.

 ![Close up of the magnets.](DSCF3491.jpg)